Josephhmoussa/my_project_ideas/README.md

 # Timesheet Compliance Pipeline

-An end-to-end data engineering project that ingests employee timesheets, loads them into a Snowflake data warehouse via AWS S3, transforms them through a multi-layer dbt model, and surfaces compliance KPIs in a Power BI dashboard.

-Built as a portfolio project demonstrating a modern analytical engineering stack.
+A personal project I built to get hands-on with a production-style data stack.
+The pipeline takes raw employee timesheet exports, lands them in S3, loads them into Snowflake, runs a set of dbt transformations to clean and model the data, and ends with a Power BI dashboard tracking compliance KPIs across teams.

 ---